Azure/azure-event-hubs-for-kafka/README.md

 * If fetch request’s delay exceeds request timeout – EH returns empty message list but no error code In these cases, the request will be logged as throttled.

 Dedicated clusters do not have throttling mechanisms - you are free to consume all of your cluster resources.
-On overview on dedicated clusters can be found [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-dedicated-overview).
+An overview on dedicated clusters can be found [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-dedicated-overview).

 ### Consumers not getting any records and constantly rebalancing